-Our course rotation
+Our course descriptions and course rotation

 A list of history courses offered each semester for the next three years is available to help students plan their progress towards their degree.
 The History Program offers lower- and upper-division classes in U.S. and world history, ranging from the pre-modern world to contemporary times.